 The first wave of feminists fought for more than 70 years to win their biggest demand; Susan B. Anthony and Elizabeth Cady Stanton were dead by the time women got the vote.
 African-Americans battled ceaselessly, in every way they could, against their enslavement and Jim Crow, training their own lawyers to take their cases to the Supreme Court.
 The struggles for labor rights, gay rights, Hispanic rights, civil liberties, religious toleration, women’s control over their own bodies — all these battles and more took decades to win.
 They are the glory of our civilization.

-To celebrate political inertia and romanticise oppression while shrugging off the hundreds of thousands of lives ruined and wasted by a callous and stubborn political establishment is simply intolerable.
+To celebrate political inertia and romanticise oppression while shrugging off the hundreds of thousands of lives ruined and wasted by a callous and stubborn ruling class is simply intolerable.
 This is the glory of American civilisation?
 If civil rights struggles were about reasonable, evidence-based arguments and a willingness to work patiently within the existing political system, we’d have long since adopted UBI—and a great many other things—across the globe.
 Unfortunately, in a world where advocating basic income can get you killed, asking nicely isn’t going to cut it.
 The time has come for practical measures.
 No more theory.
 Don’t talk about it; be about it.

 For the solution to this problem, let us turn once more to The Ragged Trousered Philanthropists.
 “There was only one hope,” Tressell wrote.
 “It was possible that the monopolists, encouraged by the extraordinary…apathy of the people, would proceed to lay upon them even greater burdens, until at last, goaded by suffering…these miserable wretches would turn upon their oppressors and drown both them and their System in a sea of blood.”

 Led by chief brigand Adam Silver, the loafer class of the NBA has for too long oppressed the players and the people.
 Silver made clear in 2015 his Machiavellian plot to divide and thus to conquer the player base, to cultivate in the league’s stars a voracious appetite for capital, and to exploit this avarice to secure in collective bargaining negotiations favourable terms for the NBA’s rentier class.
-I propose, therefore, that the majority of these players4 do away with this parasitic cabal.
+I propose, therefore, that the majority of these players do away with this parasitic cabal.
 They produce nothing but consume everything!
 Drag them from their luxury suites and—to paraphrase Jean-Marie Collot d’Herbois—make these inhuman monstrosities disappear from the soil of America.

 And if you think that political violence is just a polite euphemism for terrorism, it’s worth noting when and from where that term originates.
 As Sophie Wahnich explains,